MicrosoftDocs/minecraft-creator/creator/Documents/LootAndTradeTableFunctions.md

                 }
 ```

 Be aware that if you use `set_actor_id` on a chest’s loot table and omit the `id` value, it will generate the spawn egg of whatever opens the chest (the player).
-A player spawn egg will spawn a “player” that just stands around and throws up MoLang errors (since it’s trying to use the player’s behavior file as well as the player’s controllers).
+A player spawn egg will spawn a “player” that just stands around and throws up Molang errors (since it’s trying to use the player’s behavior file as well as the player’s controllers).
 If you break a chest containing a loot table that uses an inherited id from `set_actor_id`, it drops a default spawn egg that doesn’t spawn anything.

 ### set_banner_details